elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/global-objects.md

 **Advanced Functions: Global Object**

-import CloseAllAnswers from '../../../src/components/CloseAnswers/CloseAllAnswers.js';

 <CloseAllAnswers />

-### Explain what the global object is in JavaScript?
+### Can you explain what the global object is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>